-Retinoblastoma and osteosarcoma are the third and eight most common forms of childhood solid tumors, respectively.
+Retinoblastoma and osteosarcoma are two of the most common forms of childhood solid tumors.
 Children with hereditary retinoblastoma -who have a germline mutation in the RB1 gene- are predisposed to osteosarcoma later in their life.
-Despite recent progress in clinical outcomes in retinoblastoma and osteosarcoma, enucleation (removal of the eye) remains a frequent treatment for retinoblastoma and the survival rate for osteosarcoma is just over 50%, underscoring the need to identify the molecular mechanisms responsible for disease progression and to develop more effective drugs.
+Despite recent progress in clinical outcomes in retinoblastoma and osteosarcoma, enucleation (removal of the eye) remains a frequent treatment for retinoblastoma and the survival rate for osteosarcoma is just over 50%.
+This underscores the need to identify the molecular mechanisms responsible for disease progression and to develop more effective drugs.

 - Retinoblastoma and targeted therapeutics